Alliance station

-The station serves the Ohio cities of Youngstown and Akron, which are forty minutes or more away by car.
-Canton is 30 minutes away by car.

 History

 The station site in earlier years served Pennsylvania Railroad, then Penn Central passenger trains northwest to Cleveland, west to Detroit, west to Chicago and east to Philadelphia and New York City.
-Amtrak service began at the station when the Capitol Limited was rerouted north in fall, 1990 from Canton station in Canton.
+Amtrak service began at the station when the Capitol Limited was rerouted north in fall 1990 from Canton station in Canton.
+The Pennsylvanian served Alliance from 1998 to 2003.

-Transit connections

-The Alliance Transit Center operated by the Stark Area Regional Transit Authority (SARTA) is located within walking distance of the station, which serves as a point of convergence for all routes that serve Alliance (Routes 130, 131, 135, 136, 139).
-However, the current early morning arrival times of the Capitol Limited make connecting to buses difficult.
-All SARTA service to Alliance ends three hours before the arrival of the Chicago-bound train and doesn't resume until three hours after the arrival of the Washington D.C.-bound train.